 Introduction

 Augusta National, famous for its strict rules and etiquette, has once again underscored its control over phone usage.
-Former major champion Marc Calcavecchia experienced this guideline in a shocking manner when he was unceremoniously kicked out.
-This incident draws attention to the culture of Augusta, which goes beyond just golf.
+Former major winner Marc Calcavecchia experienced this guideline in a shocking way when he was unceremoniously removed.
+This incident draws attention to Augusta's culture, which extends beyond just golf.

 Key takeaways

-- Marc Calcavecchia was recently removed for violating this ban.
+• Marc Calcavecchia was recently ejected for violating this ban.

-- The rules of Augusta are important for maintaining the tradition and atmosphere of the event.
+• The rules of Augusta are crucial for preserving the tradition and atmosphere of the event.

 Context and background

-Augusta National is not just a golf course but a symbol of tradition and discipline within the sport of golf.
-The management of Augusta is known for its rigid enforcement of rules, as demonstrated by the strict phone ban.
-This ban has been in place for years and is intended to preserve the silence and etiquette of the event.
-Statistics indicate that only a handful of incidents have occurred where visitors or players failed to adhere to the rules, which always resulted in immediate action.
+Augusta National is not only a golf course but also a symbol of tradition and discipline within the sport.
+The management of Augusta is known for its rigid enforcement of rules, as evidenced by the strict phone ban.
+This ban has been in place for years and is designed to ensure the silence and etiquette of the event.
+Statistics indicate that only a handful of incidents have occurred where visitors or players did not adhere to the rules, which always led to immediate action.

 Strict enforcement of rules at Augusta

-The incident with Calcavecchia emphasizes Augusta National's serious approach to enforcing its rules.
-Despite the lighthearted atmosphere of the recent par-3 contest, where Rai emerged victorious, the seriousness of the phone ban was once again brought to the forefront.
+The incident with Calcavecchia underscores Augusta National's serious approach to enforcing its rules.
+Despite the jovial atmosphere of the recent par-3 contest, where Rai claimed victory, the seriousness of the phone ban was brought back into focus.
 During the par-3 contest, often seen as an informal and festive way to kick off the Masters tournament, mobile phone usage remains prohibited.
-This resulted in Calcavecchia's unfortunate experience when he received a phone call and promptly was asked to leave the premises.
+This resulted in Calcavecchia's unfortunate experience when he received a call and was promptly asked to leave the premises.

-This is not the first time that rules have been enforced in a way that surprises onlookers.
-In previous years, there have been several incidents where visitors and players were addressed about their behavior, often leading to immediate ejection or warnings.
-Statistics regarding violations at Augusta show that the number of incidents remains low, which attests to the effectiveness of their policy.
+This is not the first time that rules have been enforced in a way that shocks onlookers.
+In previous years, there have been various incidents where visitors and players were addressed for their behavior, often resulting in immediate ejection or warnings.
+The statistics regarding violations at Augusta show that the number of incidents remains low, reflecting the effectiveness of their policy.

 In their own words

-"I didn't know they were so strict, but I understand it now.
-It's their house and their rules.
+"I didn’t know they were this strict, but I understand it now.
+It’s their house and their rules.
 I should have known better."

 — Marc Calcavecchia